-A spicy, flavorful Israeli green chili sauce called Zhoug that has a multitude of uses and gives dishes a huge burst of flavor.
+A spicy, flavorful Middle Eastern green Chili Sauce called Zhoug that has a multitude of uses and gives dishes a huge burst of flavor.
 A simple easy recipe that can be made in 5 minutes flat!
 Mix it with yogurt for a mellowed down version!

 Meet Zhoug!
-This spicy green chili cilantro sauce, often referred to as “Yemenite Hot Sauce” hails from the Middle east and is commonly used in Israeli dishes to give falafels, grilled veggies, meat and fish a huge burst of flavor.
+This spicy green chili cilantro sauce, often referred to as “Yemenite Hot Sauce” hails from the Middle east and is commonly used in Middle Eastern dishes to give falafels, grilled veggies, meat and fish a huge burst of flavor.
 Think of this as a Middle Eastern version of chimichurri or salsa verde.
 However, the surprising ingredient that gives Zhoug it’s incredible delicious uniqueness is really unexpected ……cardamom!

 Here is a simplified version of Zhoug, made with milder chilies, jalapeños vs. hotter birds eye or serrano chilies.